 One young white man, who appeared on “Oprah,” submitted to the same treatment as Griffin because he wanted to see for himself what it was really like.
 He said that his black friends were always complaining about racist attitudes, and he thought that they were exaggerating and that things couldn’t be as bad as they were making them out to be.
 Well, he found out first-hand that it was worse than he ever imagined.
 He had planned on doing his experiment for a whole month, but after just one week, he was ready to give up.
 Oprah made the point, “I’ve been black every day for 40 years.
 You were black for only a week and couldn’t take it.”

 This guy and Griffin, too, both thought that the South would be the most appropriate place to do their research.
 I guess they didn’t realize that they could have found out the same thing in New York City or anywhere else up North.
 In fact, it might have been better for them to go to many different regions of the country and abroad to do a comparative study, to see how blacks are regarded in places other than just the South.
 By no means is the South the only place in this country where racism prominently prevails.
 In fact, the South just may have it more together racially, in some respects, than some Northern locales.
+And I say that from personal experience.
+See my blog, On the Road with Cliff for the enlightening details.

 In Soul Man (1986) C. Thomas Howell made himself black in order to take advantage of a Harvard scholarship opportunity.
 Well, some of the other white students give him such a hard time, it becomes more trouble than it’s worth.
 You will note that Harvard is a Northern school, by the way.
 When Tommy’s professor, played by James Earl Jones, discovers his charade, he comments that at least the young man learned what it is like to be black.
 Tommy replies, “No, Sir, I don’t know what it’s really like, because when I’ve had enough, I can change back.
 It’s not the same thing, is it?”
 He’s right.
 We don’t have that option.
 We’re stuck with the way we are.